eyedeekay/I2P-in-Private-Browsing-Mode-Firefox/README.md

 ==========================================

-This is an webextension which introduces a set of new "Private Browsing" modes to Firefox-based browsers(Supporting webextensions) that makes it easier to configure a browser to use I2P securely and adds features for making I2P applications easier to use.
+This is an webextension which introduces a set of new "Private Browsing" modes to Firefox-based browsers(Supporting webextensions, must be current ESR or greater) that makes it easier to configure a browser to use I2P securely and adds features for making I2P applications easier to use.
 It does this by isolating I2P-specific settings to Contextual Identities within Firefox, then loading them automatically when the user requests them.
-It also adds convenience and management features, like an embedded I2P console and Bittorrent integration with clients using the transmission-rpc API.
+It also adds convenience and management features, like an embedded I2P console and Bittorrent integration with clients using the transmission-rpc API and via in-browser protocol handling integrations.

 Privacy Policy
 --------------